Followers

 Place of Infamy

-The most infamous event of the 1777 Saratoga campaign, the case of Jane McCrae, occurred near the fort.
-The fiancé (or lover) of a Loyalist officer, Jane was captured by an Indian war party while visiting a house close to the fort.
-Her fiancé sent another Indian war party to negotiate for her release.
-When it became clear the fiancé's envoy would not pay a ransom, her captor, a Huron named Wyandott Panther, became enraged.
+The most infamous event of the 1777 Saratoga campaign, the case of Jane McCrae, happened near the fort.
+Jane, the fiancée (or lover) of a Loyalist officer, was captured by an Indian war party while visiting a house close to the fort.
+Her fiancée sent another Indian war party to negotiate for her release.
+When it became clear that the fiancée's envoy would not pay a ransom, her captor, a Huron named Wyandott Panther, became enraged.
 During the argument, he allegedly shot her.
-Jane's bloody scalp was brought to the British camp, where her fiancé identified it by its stark red hair.
+Jane's bloody scalp was brought to the British camp, where her fiancée identified it by its bright red hair.
 The rest of her remains were buried near the fort.

 Patriotic Outrage

-The Americans exploited the incident to incite deep-seated colonial fear and hatred of the Indians.
-Given the long history of conflict between the tribes, particularly the Mohawks, this was relatively easy to achieve.
+The Americans exploited the incident to stir up deep-rooted colonial fear and hatred of the Indians.
+Given the long history of conflict between the tribes, especially the Mohawks, this was fairly easy to do.
 Soon, hesitant farmers and settlers began to rally to the cause in large numbers.
-By the time General Burgoyne's Army was north of Albany, the angry rebels outnumbered him by two to one.
+By the time General Burgoyne's Army was north of Albany, the angry rebels outnumbered him two to one.

 McCrae's death and fear of the Indians rallied the complacent